stefanvangastel/limesurvey-vagrant/README.md

 - Run `vagrant up` to start and provision the machine
 - Run web browser and go to `http://192.168.33.98/`

-- To log in to vagrant box execute `vagrant ssh`
+- To log into the vagrant box execute `vagrant ssh`
 - To turn off virtual machine execute `vagrant halt`
+- To start the virtual machine again run `vagrant up` again
-- To clean up execute `vagrant destroy`
+- To clean up and remove all traces of the virtual machine execute `vagrant destroy`

 ## Default connection parameters